-&lt;sup>38This corresponds to an increase in $\gamma$ from 0.787 to 0.929 for females and from 0.879 to 0.96 males.
+&lt;sup>28This corresponds to an increase in $\gamma$ from 0.787 to 0.929 for females and from 0.879 to 0.96 males.
 The numbers for protected sex and for circumcised men are adjusted accordingly when having sex with a treated individual.

-&lt;sup>39A study specifically for Malawi is Lowrance (2007).
-Group (2015) finds similar mortality
+&lt;sup>29One study specifically pertaining to Malawi is Lowrance et al. (2007).
+Friedman (2018) also feeds in a 50% reduction in mortality for treated individuals in her simulation study.

-In the model, infected people are treated randomly.
-The probability of being selected for treatment is q.
-Since treatment is an absorbing state, q% newly treated each period cumulates to a substantially higher ART rate.
 Envisage the following exercise: increase q such that the equilibrium fraction of infected on ART goes up in line with the data.
 The model then gives, at various levels of treatment, the long-term HIV rate.
 Since the model compares steady states (i.e., ignores transitional dynamics), this exercise will give an upper bound on the fraction of the HIV decline due to ART.

-The dashed line in Figure 3 displays the simulation results.
+The dashed line in Figure 1a displays the simulation results.
 The surprising answer is that hardly any of the HIV decline can be attributed to the introduction of ART.
-In other words, the negative effects (increased risk-taking, longer time to infect others) of the policy dominate the positive effects (lower transmission rate making sex safer).
+In other words, the negative effects (increased risk-taking, longer time to infect others) of the policy dominate the positive effects (from the lower transmission rates making sex safer).
 Now, should one conclude from this that ART is not an effective policy to curb HIV?
 Probably not.
 The experiments show that the relative importance of the positive versus negative effects changes with the ART rate.
-Figure 4 shows that higher levels of treatment are actually quite effective.
+Figure 1b shows that higher levels of treatment are actually quite effective.
+Once more than 50% of the infected are treated, the preventive effect dominates.
+Thus, going forward, a further expansion of ART appears promising.